Yes, houseplants can be planted in the garden outdoors directly in the ground or in pots.

 - It’s healthy to re-pot root-bound plants and trim excess growth.
 Re-purposing houseplants is a low cost creative way to put plants to good use in your outdoor space.

-How to use houseplants in the garden
+How to use houseplants outside

 - Vining houseplants can be used as a low-cost ground cover for a shady spot or a quick way to fill space under trees or structures.
 Mix variegated varieties to add interest and brighten a dark area.
 Vining houseplants also make great hanging baskets or trail over the sides of mixed containers.